Bappa Rawal: Literary accounts

 The Ekalinga Mahatmya and other bardic chronicles state that Bappa's father Nagaditya and all other male members of his family were killed in a battle with the Bhils of Idar.
 He remained in disguise, accompanied by his two loyal Bhil attendants.
 He was brought up by a Brahmin lady of Nagda, who employed him as a caretaker of cows.
 One day, he met the sage Harit Rashi.
-The sage agreed to initiate him into a Shaivite order, it is also said that Kaalbhoj went into extraordinary spirituality.
-After completing his Tapasya, as directed by Harit Rashi, he defeated his father's killers, and established the Mewar Kingdom.

-According to legends the rishi also encouraged Bappa to build renowned Eklingji Temple at Nagda, which has been family deity of rulers of Mewar ever since.

-Indologist David Gordon White notes that there is a similar legend involving the sage Gorakhnath and the Gorkha king Prithvi Narayan Shah.
-The 11th century writer Al-Biruni has also recorded a similar legend involving the alchemist Vyadi and the king Vikramaditya.
+According to traditional chronicles, Harit Rashi initiated Bappa into the Shaivite order and instructed him to build the renowned Eklingji Temple at Nagda.
+Upon completing his Tapasya, spiritual training, as directed by the sage, Bappa defeated his father's killers and firmly established the Mewar Kingdom.
+This initiation established the foundational political and spiritual theology of the Mewar state: the Guhila rulers did not claim absolute sovereignty, but rather ruled strictly as Diwans (custodians or prime ministers) on behalf of the family deity, Lord Eklingnath ji.
+While indigenous histories record this as a foundational historical-spiritual event, some secular Indologists view it through the lens of comparative literary tropes; for example, David Gordon White compares the accounts to similar narratives involving the sage Gorakhnath, the Gorkha king Prithvi Narayan Shah, the alchemist Vyadi and the king Vikramaditya.